 Note that you can also go here at any time, tap on the green icon and toggle the cellular off.
 Everything else will still work as normal, you just won't have that connection if your phone goes out of range.

 - How to update your Apple Watch: Get the latest version of watchOS 5A guide to downloading and installing the latest watchOS software

 - How to set and delete an alarm on the Apple WatchDiscover the details behind waking up from the wrist, timers and Nightstand Mode

-- How to add and play music on the Apple WatchListen to your tunes from the smartwatch
+- How to add and play music on the Apple Watch: Stream from Apple Music or SpotifyWhether online or offline, learn how you can listen to your tunes

-- How to use Spotify on the Apple WatchThe best solutions for playing and controlling your tunes from the wrist
+- How to use Spotify on the Apple WatchDownload the app and play tunes from the wrist